 After tens of thousands of frogs and going strong, here are a few basic care related comments useful for any enclosure, including the favorite 10 gallon fish tank and the fancy custom enclosure.

-A number one frog care tip is:
+The number one frog care tip is:

 The importance of leaf litter